The rise of AI model aggregators: simplifying AI for everyone

 AI is revolutionizing marketing by enhancing how businesses understand and engage with customers.
 McKinsey’s 2018 analysis of over 400 use cases found marketing to be the area where AI delivers the greatest value, and AI aggregators are accelerating this transformation.
 These platforms provide access to tools for automating content creation, customer segmentation, and dynamic ad targeting.

 For example, AI-driven models can analyze purchasing patterns to predict customer needs and craft personalized campaigns in real-time.
-By centralizing such tools, aggregators empower marketing teams to optimize every stage of the customer journey, from awareness to conversion, ensuring maximum ROI with minimal manual effort.
+By centralizing such platforms, aggregators empower marketing teams to optimize every stage of the customer journey, from awareness to conversion, ensuring maximum ROI with minimal manual effort.

 Future outlook